SimoDR/sensitive-data-detection/README.md

 - `label` is a list of entries, in with the key is a label specifying the category of sensitive data, the value is a list of pairs, each pair indicating the beginning and ending character index of the sensitive span.

 ## Categories and labels

+The labels used in the dataset follows with a brief description:
-- "\[DATI_SALUTE\]": This category encompasses information pertaining to the physical and mental well-being of individuals.
+- **\[DATI_SALUTE\]**: This category encompasses information pertaining to the physical and mental well-being of individuals.
 It includes details regarding existing diagnoses, medical conditions, and disabilities.
-- : The political category involves information related to an individual's political beliefs.
+- **\[DATI_POLITICA\]**: The political category involves information related to an individual's political beliefs.
 This encompasses their political orientation, specific party affiliation, as well as membership in work unions or similar organizations.
-- : Within the realm of sexuality, we consider information concerning an individual's sexual orientation, habits, and gender identity.
+- **\[DATI_SESSUALITA\]**: Within the realm of sexuality, we consider information concerning an individual's sexual orientation, habits, and gender identity.
-- : The judicial category encompasses data associated with legal matters, such as offenses, crimes, charges, pending criminal proceedings, accusations, and trial proceedings involving an individual.
+- **\[DATI_GIUDIZIARI\]**: The judicial category encompasses data associated with legal matters, such as offenses, crimes, charges, pending criminal proceedings, accusations, and trial proceedings involving an individual.
-- : Information regarding an individual's philosophical and religious beliefs and affiliations falls within the scope of the philosophy category.
+- **\[DATI_RELIGIONE\]**: Information regarding an individual's philosophical and religious beliefs and affiliations falls within the scope of the philosophy category.
-- : The ethnic category pertains to an individual's ethnic origin and heritage.
+- **\[DATI_ETNIA\]**: The ethnic category pertains to an individual's ethnic origin and heritage.

 ## Document types and count